-- (i) May regulate their own operation, they shall elect their Chairperson among the independent Directors forming part of each of them and they may also appoint a Secretary and in the absence of a specific appointment by the Committee, the Secretary of the Board shall act as the same or, failing that, any of the Deputy Secretaries. - (ii) Shall meet each time when considered appropriate for the good performance of their duties and the meetings will be called by their Chairperson, either by his/her own initiative, or when required by two (2) members of the Committee itself, and must do so whenever the Board or its Chair requests the issuance of a report or the adoption of a proposal. - The meeting notice shall be given by letter, telegram, fax, e-mail or any other means which allows keeping a record of its receipt. - (iii) The Secretary of each of the Committees will be responsible for calling the meetings and of the filing of the minutes and documentation presented to the Committee. - (iv) Minutes will be prepared of the resolutions adopted at each meeting, which shall be reported to the Board and the minutes will be available to all members of the Board in the Board Secretariat, but shall not be sent or delivered for reasons of discretion, unless the Chair of the Committee decides otherwise
+(i) May regulate their own operation, they shall elect their Chairperson among the independent Directors forming part of each of them and they may also appoint a Secretary and in the absence of a specific appointment by the Committee, the Secretary of the Board shall act as the same or, failing that, any of the Deputy Secretaries.

-- (v) The Committees shall be validly constituted with the attendance in person or represented by proxy of the majority of its members and resolutions shall be adopted by a majority of members who attend in person or by proxy. - (vi) They will prepare an annual report on about their operation highlighting the main incidents occurred, if any, related to their duties, that will be the base, among others, and if applicable, for the evaluation made by the Board of Directors.
+- (ii) Shall meet each time when considered appropriate for the good performance of their duties and the meetings will be called by their Chairperson, either by his/her own initiative, or when required by two (2) members of the Committee itself, and must do so whenever the Board or its Chair requests the issuance of a report or the adoption of a proposal. - The meeting notice shall be given by letter, telegram, fax, e-mail or any other means which allows keeping a record of its receipt. - (iii) The Secretary of each of the Committees will be responsible for calling the meetings and of the filing of the minutes and documentation presented to the Committee. - (iv) Minutes will be prepared of the resolutions adopted at each meeting, which shall be reported to the Board as a plenary body, submitting or delivering a copy of the minutes to all Board members. - (v) The Committees shall be validly constituted with the attendance in person or represented by proxy of the majority of its members and resolutions shall be adopted by a majority of members who attend in person or by proxy. - (vi) They will prepare an annual report on about their operation highlighting the main incidents occurred, if any, related to their duties, that will be the base, among others, and if applicable, for the evaluation made by the Board of Directors.
 In addition, when the relevant Committee deems it appropriate, it will include in that report suggestions for improvement.